libssh2/libssh2/docs/libssh2_session_last_error.md

 readable form of the most recent error message.

 *errmsg_len* - If not NULL, is populated by reference with the length of errmsg.
-(The string is NUL-terminated, so the length is only useful as an optimization, to avoid calling strlen.)
+(The string is null-terminated, so the length is only useful as an optimization, to avoid calling strlen.)

-*want_buf* - If set to a non-zero value, "ownership" of the errmsg buffer will be given to the calling scope.
-If necessary, the errmsg buffer will be duplicated.
+*want_buf* - If set to a non-zero value, "ownership" of the errmsg buffer is given to the calling scope.
+If necessary, the errmsg buffer is duplicated.

 Determine the most recent error condition and its cause.

 # RETURN VALUE

-Numeric error code corresponding to the the Error Code constants.
+Numeric error code corresponding to the Error Code constants.